smart-edge-open/edgeapps/network-functions/core-network/5G/AMF_SMF/README.md

 ./build_amf_smf_image.sh <ubuntu_image_dest_dir> <astri_dir>
 ```

-As a result after successful run, customized image ready to be used by kubevirt virtual machine should be created in destination path.
+As a result of successful run, the customized image (ready to be used by kubevirt virtual machine) should be created in destination path.

-Image is based on *Ubuntu 18.04 LTS Minimal* image provided by Ubuntu site.
+Image is based on *Ubuntu 18.04 LTS Minimal* provided by Ubuntu site.